-Outpatient: Outpatients are asked to verbalize first and last name and date of birth which is compared with registration paperwork.
+Outpatient: Outpatients will be asked to verbalize first and last name and date of birth which will be compared with registration paperwork.

 - 2. Check above bed for any "special instructions" signs. - 3.
 Assemble all necessary equipment in a convenient location close to the patient. - 4.
-Prepare venipuncture site as follows: - A. Locate vein. - B. For patients > 2 months, using 3.15% chlorhexidine gluconate swab, scrub skin with friction in a horizontal and vertical fashion for 30 seconds.
+Prepare venipuncture site as follows: - A. Locate vein to be used. - B. For patients > 2 months, using 3.15% chlorhexidine gluconate swab, scrub skin with friction in a horizontal and vertical fashion for 30 seconds.